 Compared to Salo and Weber's (1994) laboratory study of ambiguity in first price sealed bid auctions, our design has the following characteristics.
 First, we study both first and second price auctions, while Salo and Weber study first price auctions.
 Second, we have treatments with and without auctioneers, while Salo and Weber do not have treatments with auctioneers.
 Third, we use a non-uniform distribution of valuations, while Salo and Weber use the uniform distribution.
 Fourth, while Salo and Weber also examine unknown number of competitors and dichotomous auctions, we do not.
-Last, we used four hundred subjects, while Salo and Weber used forty-eight subjects.
-The larger number of observations enables us to obtain more efficient results, i.e., smaller standard errors, in our statistical analysis.
+Last, we used four hundred subjects, while

+Salo and Weber used forty-eight subjects.
+The larger number of observations enables us to obtain more precise estimates in our statistical analysis.

 The experiments were conducted from October 2001 to January 2002.
 Each session lasted from forty minutes to an hour.
+The exchange rates are presented in Table 1.
 The average earning was \$18.78.
 Instructions are included in Appendix B. Data are available from the authors upon request.